 What is the biggest challenge to juggling multiple brands?
 And what is the biggest joy?

 ES: The biggest challenge is feeling like I am dedicating enough attention and enthusiasm to each.
-I like to throw myself into my work and feel each deserve so much attention—yet I’m only one person!
+I like to throw myself into my work and feel each deserves so much attention, yet I’m only one person!
 The biggest joy is the wine and seeing my clients’ faces when they are happy.
 Making a product I and my business partners are proud of is what makes this so enjoyable for me.
 Wine is joy, and it should translate in the glass!

 GV: The best thing is that I get to work with so many different varietals, which is exciting and continues to push me to grow.
 That may also be the biggest challenge as well—having to represent so many varietals to the best of my ability and market them as all unique but wonderful.

 KW: The biggest challenge in making wines for multiple brands is scheduling and logistics.
 Everything from checking vineyards to scheduling harvest to bottling becomes more complicated when you are dealing with multiple wineries.
 I am very hands on with the wineries that I work with, so it is definitely a balancing act.

 I think that the greatest joy of working with multiple wineries is the diversity of wines that I get to make.
 For my own wine, I make only Pinot Noir and Chardonnay from a specific sliver of the Sonoma Coast.
 When I am making wines for other wineries, I am working with vineyards all over Sonoma County and Mendocino County.
 I am also working with 20 different varieties.
 It is so exciting to be able to make such a diversity of wines.

 How do you find balance between the projects and life?